alabhyajindal/NSE/README.md

 A template of REST API app using Oak framework

-Start the server with the command:
+Start the server with the command, watching the file for changes:

 ```
-deno run --allow-net main.ts
+deno run --allow-net --watch-file main.js
 ```

 This starts the server at http://localhost:8000/